jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 But there's a roadblock; do you know if your home insurance policy covers hail damage to newly installed solar panels?
 Do you even know where to find out if it does?
 Do you where to get your local business by-laws, building codes, tax laws?

 Even without antagonists, our society's rulebook is so vast and dense, we all live under the threat of "not reading the fine print."
-At any time, we could be hit by a code violation, claim denial, warranty rejection, patent lawsuit, or tax audit.
+At any time, we could be hit by a code violation, claim denial, warranty rejection, liability lawsuit, or tax audit.

 And what if antagonists want to attack us?
 It's so easy for anyone with the resources to find "a problem" and use their Death Star to start a lawsuit, find a violation, or lobby government against you.